Parallel, Distributed, and Quantum Exact Single-Source Shortest Paths with Negative Edge Weights: Low Diameter Decomposition

 The algorithm contains $O(\log n)$ recursive layers.
-We will consider implementing recursive instances in each layer simultaneously, in $\tOh{1}$ rounds in \DM{} and $\tOh{1}$ times of $\Oraclem$ calls.
+We will consider implementing recursive instances in each layer simultaneously, in $\tOh{1}$ steps in \DM{} and $\tOh{1}$ times of $\Oraclem$ calls.
 To avoid confusion, we always use $G$ to denote the original graph that we want to do low diameter decomposition on.
+Before each recursive layer, we assume we know the inputs for these recursive calls are induced subgraphs $G[V_1],...,G[V_{\ell}]$, and at the end of the recursive layer, the input to the next recursive layer $G[V_1],...,G[V_{\ell'}]$ is computed.

 We first consider Phase 1.
 Suppose in this layer, the recursive instances are on vertex sets $V_1,V_2,...,V_{\ell}$.
 We first contract all edges $(u,v)$ with both end points in the same set $u,v\in V_i$ (we will guarantee later that each vertex set $V_i$ is connected).
 In this way, each $V_i$ becomes a node in the minor graph.
-To sample $\lceil c\log n\rceil$ vertices, each vertex uniformly at random samples an integer in $[n^2]$, then use binary search to find the threshold $t$ where there are exactly $\lceil c\log n\rceil$ vertices that have sampled integer greater than $k$.
+To sample $\lceil c\log n\rceil$ vertices, each vertex uniformly at random samples an integer in $[n^9]$, then use binary search to find the threshold $t$ where there are exactly $\lceil c\log n\rceil$ vertices that have sampled integer greater than $k$.
 Counting the number of vertices that have sampled integers greater than $k$ can be done by one aggregation step in each $V_i$.
-It might be the case that there is no such threshold $k$ (several vertices get the same sample integer), in which case we re-run the procedure.
+It might be the case that there is no such threshold $k$ (several vertices get the same sample integer), in which case we stop the whole algorithm and output $E$ as $\Erem$ (such an event happens with probability at most $1/n^8$, so it will not affect the final probability too much).
 Now each vertex knows whether it is in $S$ or not.
-Other lines of phase 1 can be done by $O(1)$ times of calling to $\Oraclem$ inside each $G[V_i]$.
-We claim that one $\Oraclem$ on $G$ suffices to simulate $\ell$ calls to $\Oraclem$ on each of $G[V_i]$: simply setting the weight of edges inside each $G[V_i]$ to be the corresponding weight of edges determined by $\Oraclem$, other edges to have infinite (large enough) weight, and the source set is the combination of all the source set in each $V_i$.
+Other lines of phase 1 can be done by $O(1)$ times of calling to $\Oraclem$ inside each $G[V_i]$ (remember that $G[V_i]$ is the input graph for one recursive call, and other lines of Phase 1 requires only finding balls using $\Oraclem$ calls).
+We claim that one $\Oraclem$ on $G$ suffices to simulate $\ell$ calls to $\Oraclem$ on each of $G[V_i]$: set the weight of edges inside each $G[V_i]$ to be the corresponding weight of edges determined by $\Oraclem$, other edges to have infinite (large enough) weight, and the source set is the combination of all the source set in each $V_i$.
 In this way, any path crossing different $V_i$ cannot be the shortest path, thus, the distances are correctly computed for each $G[V_i]$.